Last Updated on November 25, 2020 by Janet Frost

 Recently, I visited several quaint ski villages without encountering a single snowflake.
 Summer and fall are spectacular seasons to discover the charms of ski resorts.
 Of course the charms don’t disappear in the winter.
-I love to sit snug in front of a roaring fire with a steamy drink in hand watching the skiers bustle around me.
-But how much skiing am I going to find when I move to the Southwest?
-Ski Apache, in the mountain village of Ruidoso, New Mexico, is one such opportunity.
+I love to sit snug in front of a roaring fire with a steamy drink in hand, watching the skiers bustle around me.
+But, can you really ski in the desert Southwest?
+The mountain village of Ruidoso, New Mexico, is one great opportunity.

-Let’s Go Learn Things about skiing in the desert….
+Let’s Go Learn Things about the ski town of Ruidoso, NM….

-Ski Apache, the Southernmost ski resort in the US is known for favorable winter weather and great ski cruising terrain.
-It is the only ski resort in New Mexico run by a Native American Tribe, Mescalero Apache.
+Ski Apache, calls itself The Southernmost ski resort in the US.
+There is some debate with a few other Southwest ski spots about this moniker.
+But, whether the very MOST southern or not, it is known for favorable winter weather and great ski cruising terrain.
+It is the only ski resort in New Mexico run by a Native American Tribe, the Mescalero Apache.
 With 55 runs, 11 lifts, a unique gondola system, and views of White Sands it is a perfect ski getaway.
 Ski Apache is 15 miles west of Ruidoso straight up into the Sierra Blanca peaks.